 Obstetric dating and assessment

-Pregnant women should be offered an early ultrasound scan between 10 weeks 0 days and 13 weeks 6 days to determine gestational age and to detect multiple pregnancies.This will ensure consistency of gestational age assessment and reduce the incidence of induction of labour for prolonged pregnancy.This should be done before the booking appointment.
-Midwife‑ and GP‑led models of care should be offered to women with an uncomplicated pregnancy.These include: Few medicines have been established as safe to use in pregnancy.Prescription medicines should be used as little as possible during pregnancy and should be limited to circumstances in which the benefit outweighs the risk.
-Pregnant women should be informed that few over‑the‑counter medicines have been established as being safe to take in pregnancy.
+Pregnant women should be offered an early ultrasound scan between 10 weeks 0 days and 13 weeks 6 days to determine gestational age and to detect multiple pregnancies.This will ensure consistency of gestational age assessment and reduce the incidence of induction of labour for prolonged pregnancy.This information should include where they will be seen and who will undertake their care.
+At each antenatal appointment, healthcare professionals should offer consistent information and clear explanations, and should provide pregnant women with an opportunity to discuss issues and ask questions.
+Pregnant women should be informed about the purpose of any test before it is performed.